HNikki0303/Clone-amazon.com/README.md

 ## Features:
 - **Homepage Design**: The homepage replicates key sections of the Amazon site, including the navigation bar, product categories, and promotional banners.
 - **Category Sections**: Categories such as "Accessories," "Home Essentials," "Fashion," and more are visually displayed with background images fetched from **Unsplash**.
 Each section has a "See More" link that is currently a placeholder for future functionality.
-- **Responsive Layout**: The layout is designed to adjust and fit different screen sizes, ensuring a seamless user experience across devices (though no media queries are implemented as of now).
 - **Navigation and Footer**: A fully functional header with search functionality, sign-in options, and a footer with links to Amazon's informational pages.
 The footer is organized into panels for easy access.
 - **Interactive Elements**: Basic hover effects and clickable links improve the user interface experience.
 Some links, like "See More," are set as placeholders for future pages.